I-Mukhatov/Producing-Soccer-Insights-for-a-Sports-Media-Agency/README.md

 ## Core Analyses

-### 1. Team With Most Games of Majority Possession
+### 1. Teams With Most Games of Majority Possession per Season
-- **Query**: Identifies which team dominated possession most frequently from 2020–2022.
+- Identified which team dominated possession most frequently from 2020–2022.
-- **Skills**: CASE statements, UNION ALL, aggregation, ranking.
+- Used CASE statements, UNION ALL, aggregation, ranking.

 ### 2. Duel Winners Who Still Lost the Match (2022)
 - **Query**: Lists teams that won more duels but still lost — broken down by match stage.